ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 Product types and data types such as `option` and `list` are variants and polymorphic.
 In this tutorial, they are called _simple variants_ to distinguish them from the _polymorphic variants_ presented here.
 Simple variants and polymorphic variants are close siblings.
 Their values are both introduced using labels that may carry data.
 Both can be recursive and have type parameters.
 Both are type checked statically .

 However, they are type checked using very different algorithms, which result in a very different programming experience.
 The relationship between value and type (written with the colon symbol `:`) is changed with polymorphic variants.
 Usually, values are thought of as inhabitants of the type, which is regarded as set-like thing.
-Rather, polymorphic variant values should be considerered as pieces of data that several functions can accept.
-Polymorphic variants types are a way to express compabitibity relationship between those functions.
+Rather, polymorphic variant values should be considered as pieces of data that several functions can accept.
+Polymorphic variants types are a way to express compatibility relationship between those functions.
 The approach in this tutorial is to build sense from experience using features of polymorphic variants.

 By the way, don't trust ChatGPT if it tells you polymorphic variants are dynamically type checked; it is hallucinating.

 ### Origin and Context

 Polymorphic variants originate from Jacques Garrigue work on Objective Label, which was [first published in 1996](https://caml.inria.fr/pub/old_caml_site/caml-list-ar/0533.html).
-It became part of stantard OCaml with [release 3.0](https://caml.inria.fr/distrib/ocaml-3.00/) in 2000, along with labelled and optional function arguments.
+It became part of standard OCaml with [release 3.0](https://caml.inria.fr/distrib/ocaml-3.00/) in 2000, along with labelled and optional function arguments.

 The core type system of OCaml follows a [_nominal_](https://en.wikipedia.org/wiki/Nominal_type_system) discipline.
-Types are explicitely declared.
+Types are explicitly declared.
 The typing discipline used for polymorphic variants and classes is different, as it is [_structural_](https://en.wikipedia.org/wiki/Structural_type_system).

 In the nominal approach of typing, types are first defined; later, when type checking an expression, three outcomes are possible:
-1. If a matching type is found, it becomes the infered type.
+1. If a matching type is found, it becomes the inferred type.
 1. If any type can be applied, a type variable is created.
 1. If typing inconsistencies are found, an error is raised.

 This is very similar to solving an equation in mathematics.
 Equations accept either zero, exactly one, several, or infinitely many numbers as solutions.
 Nominal type checking finds that either zero, exactly one, or any type can be used in an expression.

 In the structural approach of typing, type definitions are optional, so they can be omitted.
 Type checking an expression constructs a data structure that represents the types that are compatible with it.
-These data structures are displayed as type expressions sharing ressemblance with simple variants.
+These data structures are displayed as type expressions sharing resemblance with simple variants.

 ### Learning Goals

-The goal of this totorial is to make the reader acquire the following capabilities:
+The goal of this tutorial is to make the reader acquire the following capabilities:
-- Write polymorphic variant using code, from strach, using mainstream features
+- Write polymorphic variant using code, from scratch, using mainstream features
 - Maintain existing code that is using polymorphic variants
 - Sort out polymorphic variant types and errors
   - Add type annotation needed to resolve polymorphic variant type-checking issues